cbourke/ComputerScienceII/documents/syllabus.md

 ## Continuation of Instruction

 If in-person classes are canceled by the University during a lecture day, lecture may still be livestreamed.
-If in-person classes are canceled by the University during a lab/hack day, in-person attendance will not be required, help may be made available via zoom and you will still be expected to complete the work remotely.

 ## Assessment